 To take out a PLUS Loan for the first time, you must complete a PLUS Application and master promissory note (MPN).
 The MPN is a legal document in which you promise to repay your loan(s) and any accrued interest and fees to the Department.
 It also explains the terms and conditions of your loan(s).
 The MPN will be provided either by your child's school or the Department.

 If your child's school offers the option of completing the MPN electronically, you can do so online at the StudentLoans.gov website.
 If you are borrowing Direct PLUS Loans for more than one student, you'll need to complete a separate MPN for each one.
-To complete an MPN online, you will be required to use your Department of Education-issued PIN (not your child's).
-If you do not have a PIN, you may request one from the official PIN site.
+To complete an MPN online, you will be required to use your Department of Education-issued FSA ID (not your child's).
+If you do not have an FSA ID, you may create one on StudentLoans.gov.

 In most cases, once you've submitted the MPN and it's been accepted, you won't have to fill out a new MPN for future loans you receive to pay for the educational expenses of the same student.
 Unless your child's school does not allow more than one loan to be made under the same MPN, you can borrow additional Direct Loans on a single MPN for up to 10 years.